PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 >
 > For AZ resilience, we also make sure that whatever AZ traffic comes in from TGW it is forwarded to the GWLB endpoint in the same AZ
 >
-> Any traffic send to these endpoints will go directly to GWLB / VM-Series as a "bump-in-the-wire" and return to the corresponding endpoint
+> Any traffic sent to these endpoints will go directly to GWLB / VM-Series as a "bump-in-the-wire" and return to the corresponding endpoint

-  -  Select Route Table `ps-lab-tgw-attach1` and edit routes
+  -  Select Route Table `security-vpc-tgw-attach1` and edit routes
      -  0.0.0.0/0 -> Gateway Load Balancer Endpoint `outbound1`
      -  Select vpce Endpoint ID `outbound1` from terraform output
      -  10.0.0.0/8 -> Gateway Load Balancer Endpoint